 Clothing damage will most frequently occur in knitwear (commonly wool, cashmere, alpaca or angora), silk or leather garments.
-The damage will present itself as irregular ‘holes’ in clothing and the size of the holes will depend on how long moth larvae have been left undisturbed to eat the protein based fibres.
+The moth damage will present itself as irregular ‘holes’ in clothing and the size of the holes will depend on how long moth larvae have been left undisturbed to eat the protein based fibres.

 With central heating being so common, signs of moth problems may present themselves at any time of the year with the breeding cycle being extended all year round.
 If the weather or your house is particularly cold at a particular time, it is merely likely to slow the lifecycle stages but extend the damaging larvae stage.

-Similarly to clothes moths, signs of carpet moths may be in terms of damage to rugs and carpets, or the moths themselves, probably most likely at the larvae stage.
+Signs of carpet moths may be in terms of damage to rugs and carpets, or the moths themselves, probably most likely at the larvae stage.

 Carpet moth damage will be more prevalent in the softer pile rather than the hard webbing that holds the carpet together – ‘threadbare’ patches or holes will be the consequence.
 The most likely targets will be wool carpets or rugs and silk rugs.
 Moths prefer darker and undisturbed areas to lay their eggs and for larvae to feed.
-Consequently, under furniture or along skirting boards are the most common locations to find carpet moth damage.
-Likewise, rooms that are used infrequenty are also at a higher risk of moth infestation.
+Consequently, under furniture or along baseboards are the most common locations to find carpet moth damage.
+Likewise, rooms that are used infrequently are also at a higher risk of moth infestation.

 Moth pheromone traps provide a way of detecting signs of adult moth activity in your home:

-Clothes Moth Traps – where the sticky pheromone strips can be replaced to extend the life of the traps
+Clothes Moth Traps – where the sticky clothes moth pheromone trap strips can be replaced to extend the life of the moth traps

-Food Moth Traps – special pheromone traps that are safe to use in the kitchen
+Pantry Moth Traps – special pheromone moth traps that are safe to use in the kitchen

 Moth traps also act to break the breeding cycle by attracting and trapping the male adult moth so they offer more than just monitoring.